 Jason Hughes, white hat hacker who’s perhaps best known as the man who leaked Tesla’s plans for a P100D a half year ahead of the company’s actual announcement, has revealed photos of his impressive Tesla battery powered compound in North Carolina.
-The 4,500 square-foot home utilizes 102 commercial-grade solar panels to capture energy from the sun which then gets stored into a home battery storage unit comprised of battery modules ripped from two Tesla Model S 85 kWh packs.
+The 4,500 square-foot home utilizes 102 commercial-grade solar panels to capture energy from the sun which then gets stored into a home battery storage unit composed of battery modules ripped from two Tesla Model S 85 kWh packs.

 The 44.4 kW home solar system produces enough energy to not only power the entire home and all of its electrical appliances, but also provides enough energy to charge a pair of his and hers Model S each day.
 The end result is an elaborate home-engineered system that took roughly a year to design and build, and has allowed Hughes and his family to remain 99% ‘off-grid’ for the past year.
 A measly $200 was paid to the utility company for the entire year, most of which, according to Hughes, was a base connection fee to keep the meters operational.